Weak and entropy physics-informed neural networks for conservation laws: Conclusion

-Numerical experiments on three benchmark problems, the inviscid Burgers equation, the compressible Euler equations, and the shallow water equations, demonstrate that WE-PINNs accurately resolve shock waves, rarefaction fans, and contact discontinuities in both scalar and system settings.
-The method remains stable across smooth and shock-dominated regimes without requiring artificial viscosity or explicit shock tracking.
+Numerical experiments on the inviscid Burgers equation, the Buckley--Leverett equation and the compressible Euler equations demonstrate that WE-PINNs accurately resolves shock waves, rarefaction fans, contact discontinuities, and compound wave structures in both scalar and system settings.
+The stochastic Kru\v{z}kov sampling strategy enforces the Oleinik entropy condition for the non-convex Buckley--Leverett flux and selects the physically admissible solution in cases where methods based on weaker entropy information can fail.
+For the Euler system, the framework extends naturally to one- and two-dimensional configurations including oblique and radially symmetric discontinuities without any modification to the core methodology, demonstrating the geometric flexibility of the mesh-free formulation.
+Across the reported tests, the method remains stable in both smooth and shock-dominated regimes without artificial viscosity or explicit shock tracking, and its $L^1$ errors are typically several times to one order of magnitude below those of existing PINNs-based methods.

-These results open several directions for future research, including extending the convergence analysis to systems of conservation laws, which remains an important open problem.
-Additionally, adaptive strategies for selecting loss weights and more efficient quadrature schemes will be investigated to further improve computational efficiency.
+These results open several directions for future research.
+Extending the $L^1$ convergence analysis to systems of conservation laws remains the most important theoretical open problem, as the Bouchut--Perthame framework currently applies only to the scalar case.
+On the algorithmic side, adaptive strategies for dynamically selecting the loss weights $\lambda_1$, $\lambda_2$, and $\lambda_{\mathrm{TVD}}$ during training, higher-order quadrature schemes for non-rectangular control volumes, and residual-based adaptive sampling of the entropy index $\kappa$ in the Kru\v{z}kov family are natural extensions that could further improve accuracy and computational efficiency.
+Finally, extending this mesh-free framework to equations incorporating diffusion terms, such as the Navier--Stokes equations, and generalizing the formulation to handle more complex geometries of real-world engineering applications \cite{OUBARKA202658}, represent promising directions for future research.